magdaaniol/multiclinsum_tutorial/tutorial/README.md

 2. Evaluating and collecting human feedback on metrics
 3. Synthesizing insights from feedback
 4. Optimizing the program with human-in-the-loop guidance

+Note that the project contains a config file per Prodigy recipe.
+This is not necessary and you can define your components in a single config file and reuse it with different recipes.
+The split here is just to make the example as clear as possible.

 ## 📋 project.yml